FreimanVS/example-collections/README.md

 # example-collections

-My implementation of a Queue Collection.
+It is my implementation of a Queue Collection.